johnhenryrussell/DeltaMath_Regents/README.md

 ## Usage

 To use the algorithm, you must first prepare your question data in a CSV format.
-The CSV file should contain the following columns: "Problem ID," "Standard," "Accuracy," and "Question Text."
+The CSV file should contain the following columns: "Problem ID," "Accuracy" "Standard," and "Cluster."
 You can provide one CSV file containing questions for multiple standards, or separate CSV files for each standard.

 ## Credits